4km3/hms/docs/day1/CI/slides/CI.md

 - CI allows to detect:
 	- Bugs in the commited code early on the development cycle
 	- Issues when integrating with other developers' code
 - The integration process must be frequent, at least daily
 - Safety depends on the test suite in use
 - Enables visual feedback on the build status
-- Test environment must be as close as possible as the one in production
+- Test environment must be as close as possible to production

 ---